 - Mail to the address indicated on the form

 Your transcript(s) will be mailed within 5 to 10 days from the IRS.

-This brief tutorial shows you step-by-step instructions on how to submit corrections on your FAFSA using the IRS Data Retrieval Tool.
+This brief tutorial shows you step-by-step instructions on how to update your FAFSA using the IRS Data Retrieval Tool.